awslabs/aws-sdk-swift/reference/0.x/AWSWorkMail/WorkMailClientProtocol.md

 func listUsers(input: ListUsersInput, completion: @escaping (ClientRuntime.SdkResult<ListUsersOutputResponse, ListUsersOutputError>) -> Void)
 ```

-### putAccessControlRule(input:​completion:​)
+### putAccessControlRule(input:completion:)

 Adds a new access control rule for the specified organization.
-The rule allows or
-denies access to the organization for the specified IPv4 addresses, access protocol
-actions, and user IDs.
-Adding a new rule with the same name as an existing rule replaces
-the older rule.
+The rule allows or denies access to the organization for the specified IPv4 addresses, access protocol actions, and user IDs.
+Adding a new rule with the same name as an existing rule replaces the older rule.

 ``` swift
 func putAccessControlRule(input: PutAccessControlRuleInput, completion: @escaping (ClientRuntime.SdkResult<PutAccessControlRuleOutputResponse, PutAccessControlRuleOutputError>) -> Void)
 ```

-### putMailboxPermissions(input:​completion:​)
+### putMailboxPermissions(input:completion:)

 Sets permissions for a user, group, or resource.
-This replaces any pre-existing
+This replaces any pre-existing permissions.
-permissions.

 ``` swift
 func putMailboxPermissions(input: PutMailboxPermissionsInput, completion: @escaping (ClientRuntime.SdkResult<PutMailboxPermissionsOutputResponse, PutMailboxPermissionsOutputError>) -> Void)
 ```

-### putMobileDeviceAccessOverride(input:​completion:​)
+### putMobileDeviceAccessOverride(input:completion:)

 Creates or updates a mobile device access override for the given WorkMail organization, user, and device.